Lower Division

 back to top

-41. Religion in a Global World
+41. Religion in a Global World South Asia

-(Course Syllabus)
+(Course Syllabus) (Cross-listed with ASCL 55.02)

 What are the social functions of religion?
 How does religion shape our everyday experiences and the way we make meaning of the world?
 What is the relationship between religion and structures of power?
 This course tackles these questions by engaging in sociological perspectives on religion.
 We begin the semester with theoretical interventions from classical social theorists like Marx, Weber and Durkheim.
 We will then move to critical perspectives on the social functions of religion, which will be based on empirical material and analysis that is rooted in the context and experience of post-colonial societies in the global South.
 Students will have the opportunity to develop critical perspectives on different facets of religion and their intersections with structures of power, including imperialism, colonialism, class, gender, and race.
 Upadhyay.